FAIRmat-NFDI/pynxtools-apm/README.md

 This plugin supports the majority of the file formats that are currently used for atom probe.
 A detailed summary is available in the [reference section of the documentation](https://fairmat-nfdi.github.io/pynxtools-apm).

-# Getting started
+## Getting started
-[A getting started tutorial](https://github.com/FAIRmat-NFDI/pynxtools-apm/tree/main/examples) is offered that guides you how to use the apm reader for converting your data to NeXus using a Jupyter notebook.
-That notebook details also the commands how to convert data via command line calls.
-Note that not every combination of input from a supported file format and other, typically electronic lab notebook, input for the parser allows filling the required and recommended fields and attributes of the NXapm application definition.
+[A getting started tutorial](https://github.com/FAIRmat-NFDI/pynxtools-apm/tree/main/examples) is offered that guides you on how to use the apm reader for converting your data to NeXus using a Jupyter notebook or command line calls.
+Note that not every combination of input from a supported file format and other input, such as from an electronic lab notebook, allows filling the required and recommended fields and their attributes of the NXapm application definition.
 Therefore, you may need to provide an ELN file that contains the missing values in order for the validation step of the APM reader to pass.

-# Contributing
+## Contributing
-We are continously working on adding parsers for other data formats, technology partners, and atom probers.
+We are continously working on improving the collection of parsers and their functionalities.
 If you would like to implement a parser for your data, feel free to get in contact.

 ## Development install